Technical Due Diligence

 How long does technical due diligence take?

-Our standard engagement runs two weeks, built for deal speed: read-only access and NDA in week zero, automated analysis and knowledge-graph construction in week one, and consultant synthesis plus an executive briefing in week two.
+Our standard engagement runs three weeks, built for deal speed: read-only access and NDA in week one, automated analysis and knowledge-graph construction in week two, and consultant synthesis plus an executive briefing in week three.
 We operate under data-room restrictions and accelerated schedules when the deal demands it.

 How is this different from a traditional technical due diligence consultant?